T-Flet/Graph-State-Machine/README.rst

 be made use of,
 but, as previously mentioned, even simply adding arbitrary node and edge attributes can greatly enhance/simplfy a GSM's processing.
-For example, directed necessity and sufficiency edge attributes are a reasonable addition to the graph for typical usecases, therefore support for them is built into the provided :code:`Scanner` functions, graph creation shorthand and plotting method(s).
+For example, necessity and sufficiency relationships are a reasonable addition to the graph for typical usecases, therefore support for them is built into the provided :code:`Scanner` functions, graph creation shorthand and plotting method(s).